scottlawsonbc/audio-reactive-led-strip/README.md

 If `pip` is not found try using `python -m pip install` instead.

 ## Arduino dependencies
+ESP8266 firmare is uploaded using the Arduino IDE.
+See [this tutorial](https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon) to setup the Arduino IDE for ESP8266.

-The [ws2812b i2s library](https://github.com/JoDaNl/esp8266_ws2812_i2s) must be downloaded and installed in the Arduino libraries folder.
+cThis [ws2812b i2s library](https://github.com/JoDaNl/esp8266_ws2812_i2s) must be downloaded and installed in the Arduino libraries folder.

 # Setup / Getting Started
 Information coming soon.
 README is currently under active development.